We wouldn't any water to seep into the bottom of this pretty grey meadow floral wallpaper, would we?

 DO use wallpaper as a backsplash only if you are able to run the paper behind the counter or if the counter has a raised back or you are willing to seal the bottom seam with caulking.
 Obviously, choose a wallpaper with a waterproof surface like vinyl.

-Also check out our article, "Can I Wallpaper My Bathroom?", for more information about wallpapering in wet or humid spaces.
+Also check out our article, "Can I Wallpaper Over Ceramic Tiles?", for more information about wallpapering over tiles and other slick surfaces.

 Give your kitchen a retro makeover with this Retro Black and White Swirl Checker Wallpaper